Esgorotg666/ChordDice/GOOGLE_PLAY_DEPLOYMENT.md

    - Sign up at: https://play.google.com/console/
    - Complete identity verification and payment

+2. **Android Keystore** (for app signing) - **REQUIRED**
+   - You need to create a keystore file for signing your app
+   - Follow the setup instructions in the "🔐 Keystore Setup" section below

 ## 🔄 Automatic Build Process (GitHub Actions)

 Every time you push code to GitHub, your app will automatically: